sorani-dev/pandas2023_codemy/README.md

 17. Sorting And Ordering Data - Pandas For Machine Learning 17
 18. Histograms With Matplotlib - Pandas For Machine Learning 18
 19. Area Plots With Matplotlib - Pandas For Machine Learning 19
+20. Bar Charts With Matplotlib - Pandas For Machine Learning 20